Mac Data Recovery

 1. There are two ways to use Time Machine, but we’ll go through the convenient method first.
 Start by opening the folder where you deleted the file.

-2. Once you’re there, click on the Time Machine icon on your Menu bar and select Enter Time Machine.
+2. Once you’re there, click on the Time Machine icon on your Menu bar and select Browse Time Machine Backups.
 If you can’t find the icon there, try checking System Preferences.
-Activating Time Machine will allow you to see your folders the way they used to be arranged and filled in the past.
-You’ll see all your files the way they were arranged on a specific day.
+Activating Time Machine will allow you to see your folders and how they used to be arranged and filled in the past.browse time machine backups

 3. Your screen should show the Time Machine interface.
 You can navigate through the interface using the arrows beside the folders or by browsing through the timeline on the right-hand side of your screen.
 You can even use the search field to look for your files.

 4. When you finally find the file you want to recover, simply click on it and select the Restore button below the folder interface.
-You might be asked for your Mac or admin password, so just type that in if prompted.
+You might be asked for your Mac or admin password, so just type that in if prompted.restoring the file from file interface

 Voila!
 That’s the easiest way to use Time Machine to recover your deleted files from a previous backup.
 If you couldn’t find the Time Machine icon on your Menu bar, then here’s your fix: